 If you’re looking for simple front yard landscaping ideas and ways to improve your home’s curb appeal, you’re in luck.
 I’ve rounded up some of the best easy ways to do just that!

-There are so many reasons why you would want to improve the curb appeal for your home.
+There are so many reasons why you would want to improve the curb appeal of your home.
 Not only will you fall in love with your home all over again every time you get home, but curb appeal is very important if you are thinking about selling your home.
 In fact, 99% of Realtors will tell you that curb appeal is very important when attracting a buyer, according to this study.

 Now that the weather is warming up, it’s a great time to get outside and do some simple front yard landscaping to improve your curb appeal.
 Whether you have a small front yard or a giant space, there are so many ways you can do this.
 No need for fancy water features or white picket fences!
 With just a little effort, you can make a huge impact on the front of your house.